albertisaac12/Learn-Rust-4/ReadMe.md

 rust has a feature called auto dereference

 rust also implements the `Display` trait for references hence when you print a reference it will print the value and not the address.

+An attribute is a directive to the compiler It is metadata on the line above a construct that coustomizes how the compiler parses the code.